MilosMiki/theater-reservation/README.md

 ## Overview

-This project implements a theater reservation system using a microservices architecture.
+This project implements a theater reservation system using microservices.
 It consists of three independent services built following Clean Architecture principles.
 Each service handles a specific domain and operates independently, ensuring scalability, maintainability, and flexibility in technology choices.

 ## Microservices